tbgoose/DoorOpener/README.md

 > **Important:** Any add-on solution must not break standalone usage.
 The project must remain fully usable both as a Home Assistant add-on _and_ as a standalone app (Docker).

 ## Security audit needed!
-> i am not the best at this, and i implemented some security features, but i honestly do not know how secure the OIDC implementation is. looking for someone with experience to go over it.
+> I’ve implemented an OIDC setup with some security measures in place, but I’m not fully confident in how robust the implementation is.
+I’d really appreciate someone with experience taking a look and providing feedback on potential improvements.

 ---